forderud/QtWasm/README.md

 Dockerfile for building a containerized Qt SW development environment for WebAssembly.
 The Docker images are published at [forderud/qtwasm](https://hub.docker.com/repository/docker/forderud/qtwasm) on Docker Hub.

+## Prerequisites
+Instructions:
+* Download and install Docker desktop from https://www.docker.com/products/docker-desktop/
+* From the settings, configure http and https proxy settings, as well as proxy bypass
+* Start Docker desktop in "Linux container" mode

 ## How to build the image
 Look at the scripts in the `image` subfolder.